 Whites and Neutrals

 Mixing variations of neutral shades also gives your kitchen added depth.
 Gray has many of the same properties that people love about white, but in a more subdued tone.
-Lighter shades of gray won’t brighten up a kitchen the way white cabinets do, but many of them come close, such as our Studio Gray paint color.
+Lighter shades of gray won’t brighten up a kitchen the way white cabinets do, but many of them come close, such as our Medium Gray paint color.

 Designing with two-tone kitchen cabinets is an ongoing trend that appears to be gaining popularity with professional designers and homeowners alike.
 With so many combinations of contrasting colors, neutral and white shades to choose from, it’s a look that will definitely stand the test of time.